Best Food and Drink Pairings for Takis

 What to drink with Takis

-If milk is not your thing, horchata is the traditional pairing with Mexican snacks for good reason: sweet, cold, rice-based, and creamy enough to actually cut heat.
-Citrus sodas — Jarritos lime, Sprite, San Pellegrino Limonata — complement rather than fight the flavour, especially with Fuego, where lime is already part of the profile.
+Citrus sodas – Jarritos lime, Sprite, San Pellegrino Limonata – complement rather than fight the flavour, especially with Fuego, where lime is already part of the profile.
+San Pellegrino Limonata and similar Italian sodas are stocked at Waitrose, M&S, and most Sainsbury's if you want something a bit different.

 Pairings by flavour